 Pine Mountain Settlement School

-TAGS: Rural Youth Guidance Institute; O. Latham Hatcher (1868-1946); John Jacob Niles; Southern Women’s Educational Alliance; African Americans; Rural women, Southern States; rural-urban migration; rural youth education; rural youth vocational guidance; Eastern Kentucky education; women social reformers; rural employment;
+TAGS: RYGI, Rural Youth Guidance Institutes, O. Latham Hatcher (1868-1946), John Jacob Niles, Southern Women’s Educational Alliance, African American education, rural women, Southern States, migration, Arthur E. Morgan, rural-urban migration, rural youth education, rural youth vocational guidance, Eastern Kentucky educational programs, women social reformers, rural employment,

 The Alliance for the Guidance of Rural Youth was a vocational guidance service organization originally created under the leadership of Orie Latham Hatcher and called the Virginia Bureau of Vocations for Women (1914-1921).
 It was later known as the Southern Woman’s Educational Alliance (1921-1937).
-It was this organization that gave rise to the Pine Mountain Settlement School Rural Youth Guidance Institute in 1935 and that remained an influence on the Pine Mountain programs through the consultant, Orie Latham Hatcher until approximately 1945.
-The Rural Youth Guidance Institute in Harlan County continued after 1945 under the direction of the Harlan County Superintendent of Schools.
-It was disbanded in 1963 [?].
+It was this organization that gave rise to the Pine Mountain Settlement School Rural Youth Guidance Institutes in 1935 and that remained an influence on the Pine Mountain programs through the consultant, Orie Latham Hatcher, until approximately 1945.
+The [RYGI] Rural Youth Guidance Institutes in Harlan County continued after 1945 under the direction of the Harlan County Superintendent of Schools, James A. Cawood.
+The Institutes were disbanded in 1963 [?].

-The series at Pine Mountain includes extensive correspondence with the Alliance and with O. Latham Hatcher, miscellaneous administrative files, project files, conference files, subject files, writings and talks, publications, clippings, press releases, and scattered photographic prints.
-The materials document the evolution of the Pine Mountain Rural Youth Guidance institutes from their early focus on increasing vocational opportunities for rural youth to its later activities in providing county-wide vocational programming for the rural youth.
+This series of records at Pine Mountain Settlement includes extensive correspondence with the Alliance and with O. Latham Hatcher, miscellaneous administrative files, project files, conference files, subject files, writings and talks, publications, clippings, press releases, and scattered photographic prints.
+The materials document the evolution of the Pine Mountain Rural Youth Guidance Institutes from their early focus on increasing vocational opportunities for rural youth to their later activities in providing county-wide vocational programming for rural youth.

 Additional subjects addressed in the papers and photographs include rich regional information related to the economic conditions throughout the South; the migration patterns from the Eastern Kentucky regions to various cities; papers written by various faculty associated with Berea College; Appalachian culture, including crafts and music; community life in the South; and integration notes on Harlan County African Americans.

-Glyn Morris at Pine Mountain Settlement School was strongly influenced by the work of Orie Latham Hatcher and the two struck up an extensive correspondence.
-In his autobiogrpahy, Less Traveled Roads, [p.
-44] Morris notes that when she died in April of 1946, he was invited at her request to preside at her funeral service.
+Glyn Morris at Pine Mountain Settlement School was strongly influenced by the work of Orie Latham Hatcher.
+The two struck up an extensive correspondence.
+In his autobiography, Less Traveled Roads [p.
+44], Morris notes that when she died in April of 1946, he was invited at her request to preside at her funeral service.
 He says of the event that “I did so, sadly, for she had taught me much.
 Now she lies in Hollywood Cemetery, Richmond, with great leaders of the South all around her.”